muratcan-yuksel/articles/blog-posts/modifying-vue-classes.md

 -----ADD IMAGES HERE--------

 Now, let's go for a more complicated use case.
 Let's say this time we have a relatively complex UI that it deserves its own component.
 We'd have lots of child components to which we pass data via props in real world scenarios.

+# Dynamic classes with props

+If you were attentive enough, you probably realized that I imported a component called `childComponent` from "`./components/childComponent.vue";` but failed to address it altogether.
+Now, we will play with that one.

+For the sake of simplicity, I'll just delete and reuse the code I've outlined above in this mysterious `childComponent`